tweag/nickel/rfcs/003-nix-nickel.md

 ### Interaction with Nixpkgs

-There a bunch of actions that require leveraging Nixpkgs:
+There is a bunch of scenarios that require leveraging Nixpkgs:

 - **PKG**: Using a package from Nixpkgs, for example as a dependency
 - **LIB**: Use one of the myriad of helpers from Nixpkgs: `mkShell`,